duartegroup/autodE/doc/dev/contributing.rst

 ==================================================

-If you think you’ve found a bug in ``autode``, please let us know by opening an issue on the main autoDE GitHub repository.
+If you think you’ve found a bug in ``autode``, please let us know by opening an issue on the main autodE GitHub repository.
 This will give the autodE developers a chance to confirm the bug, investigate it and… fix it!